 How to apply for second-tier default benefits eligibility

 Applying for second-tier default benefits eligibility is optional for private hospitals.
-To be considered for second-tier default benefits eligibility, a hospital must:
+To apply:

 - submit the completed form and all required attachments to firstname.lastname@example.org; and

 - pay an application fee of $895 (GST not applicable).

 An invoice will be issued after receipt and inspection of documentation.
 Applications may be submitted at any time during the year.
 Hospitals reapplying for second-tier eligibility should submit an application and have paid the application fee invoice at least 60 days prior to their second-tier eligibility expiry date to ensure second-tier default benefits do not lapse during assessment.